A recession will come, but how bad will it be?

 "With rising political polarisation and uncertainty, broader fiscal policy could evolve into a risk that at the very least makes a future recession worse," Goldman's Jan Hatzius said in February.
 "By the time the next downturn rolls around, political dysfunction coupled with years of rising deficits might make fiscal policy less effective in spurring economic recovery."

-Hatzius noted Thursday that the recent budget deal had significantly diminished the risk of a fiscally induced recession.
+Hatzius noted on Thursday the recent budget deal had significantly diminished the risk of a fiscally induced recession.

 The present unrest in the markets appears rooted in President Donald Trump's trade war with China.
 There's little recent precedent for a self-inflicted recession caused by protectionist trade policy, with one notable exception.
 The Smoot-Hawley tariffs, passed in 1930, didn't cause the Great Depression, but they probably made it greater.